TimothyNeilTan/Cybersecurity-Data-in-Supabase/readme.md

   - This may slow down search operations because of the increased time complexity.

 - **CPE Data:**
-  - The CPE table contains around 1M rows.
+  - The CPE specfic relationships are parent to child relationships
-  - Adding detailed relationships (parent-child) can rapidly increase the complexity.
+        - What I mean by this is that the initial CPE source node is technically the parent and the target nodes are just variations and versions of that specific endpoint
+            - ex: the CPE parent is a macbook but the CPE child is the macbook x86 and arm so that's two different skus already but then if you also include other information, this can quickly spiral
-  - **Recommendation:** Only use the parent relationship.
-The detailed child relationships can be derived from the JSON data.
+            - I HEAVILY RECOMMEND NOT ADDING THESE relationships (just use the parent relationship and you can search from there after since it's stored in the json data anyways)

 - **CWE Data:**
-  - Enriches the dataset with additional details (weaknesses, categories, etc.).
-  - Requires new tables for a more comprehensive dataset.
+  - Requires new tables for a more comprehensive dataset since we're currently just using the most recent file due to following the logic from the other repo.

 ### Data Relationships
 - **CPE Relationships:**